3191110276/intro-to-kubernetes/6_Auto_Scaling/README.md

 kubectl apply -f rs-limit.yml
 ```

-We could then just scale the application depending on the requests that are coming in.
-This could be quite dangerous though, both due to application errors, as well as due to possible attacks.
-If our autoscaling had no limit, Kubernetes would continue creating more and more pods.
+We can now create a Horizontal Pod Autoscaler that references this ReplicaSet, and modifies the scale number based on the current CPU utilization.
+Thus, if we receive more requests, more Pods will be created, and vice versa.
+This could be quite dangerous though, for example due to an attack on our application that sends a huge amount of requests.
+To keep up with the demand, autoscaling would create more and more Pods.

 In a private data center, this would simply mean that we might run out of other compute resources.
 In a public cloud, this could result in a huge bill.
+Either way, we probably want to avoid this scenario.
 Luckily, the Horizontal Pod Autoscaler also allows us to set minimum and maximum values for the amount of copies.
 The minimum copies should be able to deal with sudden spikes in demand, before new pods can be spun up, and the maximum copies assure us that we are never going to spin up too many copies.

 Now that we have talked about how autoscaling works, let's look at an example: